COT Stock Market Charts: VIX, Dow, Nasdaq, SP500, Russell-2000, e-mini futures

 Nasdaq Mini Futures:

-The Nasdaq Mini large speculator standing this week came in at a net position of 4,988 contracts in the data reported through Tuesday.
-This was a weekly boost of 7,437 contracts from the previous week which had a total of -2,449 net contracts.
+The Nasdaq Mini large speculator standing this week came in at a net position of 9,562 contracts in the data reported through Tuesday.
+This was a weekly lift of 4,574 contracts from the previous week which had a total of 4,988 net contracts.

-This week’s current strength score (the trader positioning range over the past three years, measured from 0 to 100) shows the speculators are currently Bullish with a score of 77.8 percent.
-The commercials are Bearish with a score of 28.9 percent and the small traders (not shown in chart) are Bearish with a score of 24.2 percent.
+This week’s current strength score (the trader positioning range over the past three years, measured from 0 to 100) shows the speculators are currently Bullish-Extreme with a score of 80.4 percent.
+The commercials are Bearish with a score of 24.9 percent and the small traders (not shown in chart) are Bearish with a score of 28.2 percent.

 |Nasdaq Mini Futures Statistics